-Soccer is a great way to build endurance, improve speed, and stay fit, all while enjoying being a part of a team.
-However, soccer does involve quick start-and-stop motions and physical contact, which can lead to injury.
-Risk of injury is no reason not to play soccer, though.
-Soccer players just need to be aware of the risks and know what steps they can take to play as safely as possible.
+Soccer is a great way to build endurance and stay fit, all while enjoying being a part of a team.
+But it does involve quick start-and-stop motions and physical contact.
+This can lead to injury.
+The risk should not keep you from playing, though.
+Soccer players just need to be aware of the risks and know what steps they can take to play as safely as they can.

 Muscle strains can be caused by:

-The most common muscle strains in soccer occur with groin muscles, hamstrings, and quadriceps.
-A muscle strain won't send you to the emergency room, but it can be painful and can keep you off the field for a few days or weeks.
-Strains occur frequently in soccer due to constant stop and go movement, or taking a longer stride than muscles can handle.
+The most common muscle strains in soccer happen in groin, hamstring, and quadricep muscles.
+A muscle strain will not send you to the emergency room, but it can be painful and can keep you off the field for a few days or weeks.
+Strains are common in soccer because of the constant stop and go movement or taking a longer stride than muscles can handle.

-Good flexibility and strength can lower your chances of muscle strain.
+Good flexibility and strength can lower your risk of a muscle strain.
 Start with a warm up, then stretch the areas that are most likely to suffer a strain.
-Make sure that you are also doing strengthening exercises before the season begins.
+Make sure that you are also doing strengthening exercises before the season starts.

-Wearing well-fitted cleats with appropriate spikes (longer spikes in softer turf and shorter spikes on dry, hard turf) may also help prevent strains.
+Wearing well-fitted cleats with the right spikes (longer spikes in softer turf and shorter spikes on dry, hard turf) may also help lower the risk.